COMP122/comp122-f22/format_encodings/notes_10_26.md

       - Encoding of 1's and 2's complement for both positive and negative numbers
       - Clarification on sra

    1. T/R A:
+      - utf8
+      - binary real -> float encoding (binary16)
+        - negative floating point
+      - BCD addition with the corrective step
+      - complements of numbers (as opposed to encoding in 1's and 2's complement)

 ## Today's Material